robalyx/rotector/README.md

 ## 🎯 Accuracy

-Rotector is designed to identify potentially inappropriate content while minimizing false positives.
-Here's an overview of its capabilities.
+Rotector is designed to find inappropriate content while minimizing false flags.
+Here's how it works:

-### Detection Capabilities
+### Detection Process

-Rotector uses a multi-layered approach to identify inappropriate content while maintaining high accuracy:
+Rotector uses two detection systems for users and groups:

+#### User Detection

-1. **Analysis Algorithm**:
+1. **Smart Scoring**:
-   The system uses a weighted scoring system that considers multiple factors including friend relationships and account information to identify inappropriate accounts.
-The weighting system is carefully tuned to detect both obvious and subtle patterns while minimizing false positives.
+   We look at different factors like friends and account details to identify inappropriate content.
+Our system is carefully tuned to catch both obvious and subtle patterns while avoiding false positives.

-2. **AI Detection**:
+2. **AI Checks**:
-   The system uses a conservative flagging approach to minimize false positives, where AI only raises flags when there is clear evidence of violations.
-While this means some borderline cases may be missed in favor of accuracy, it ensures high confidence in flagged accounts.
+   The AI uses a conservative approach - it only flags accounts when there is clear evidence of violations.
+While this means it might miss some borderline cases, it ensures high confidence in flagged accounts.
 The AI friend worker systematically analyzes friend lists of flagged accounts which has proven to be very effective.

 3. **Validation Measures**:
-   To prevent AI hallucination, the system implements strict validation measures.
-All AI-generated content is cross-checked against actual user profile data, ensuring that flagged content actually exists on the profile.
-This double-verification process maintains the system's high accuracy and reliability.
+   When the AI flags content, we always check to make sure that content really exists on the user's profile.
+This extra step helps us avoid mistakes and keeps our system reliable.

+#### Group Detection

+1. **Member Monitoring**:
+   The system tracks the number of flagged users within each group.
+When the count of flagged members surpasses a threshold, the group is automatically flagged for review.
+This approach helps identify potentially inappropriate communities that may contain users engaging in inappropriate behavior.

+2. **Whitelist System**:
+   Popular communities such as official Roblox groups or major fan clubs may initially trigger flags due to their large user base.
+However, once these groups are manually reviewed and cleared by moderators, they are permanently added to a whitelist to prevent future flags.
+This whitelist status isn't permanent though as administrators are able to reverse this status.

 > [!TIP]
-> For detailed performance metrics and test results, see the [Efficiency](#-efficiency) section.
+> Interested in seeing how well it performs?
+Check out our test results in the [Efficiency](#-efficiency) section.

-### What it Does Not Detect
+### What We Don't Detect

-To reduce false positives, Rotector is designed to avoid flagging:
+To avoid false positives, Rotector won't flag accounts for:

 <details>
-<summary>Users solely based on their affiliations (friend/follower/following)</summary>
-Affiliate-based flagging could unfairly target users who may have been added or followed unknowingly, or who connected with others before they became inappropriate accounts.
-Historical connections don't have enough context to determine current intent.
-However, if the account is found to be involved in a large network of inappropriate accounts, it will be flagged.
+<summary>Just having certain friends or followers</summary>
+We don't flag accounts just because they're connected to someone breaking the rules.
+They might have been added or followed without knowing the other person was breaking rules.
+However, if we find an account is part of a large network of bad accounts, we will flag it.
 </details>

 <details>
-<summary>General mentions of friendship or relationships</summary>
+<summary>Normal friendship conversations</summary>
-Normal social interactions and platonic relationships are normal on the platform.
+Regular social interactions and friendly relationships are normal on Roblox.
 </details>

 <details>
-<summary>Non-sexual emojis or common internet slang</summary>
+<summary>Regular emojis or internet slang</summary>
-Many emojis and slang terms have multiple meanings and are commonly used innocently.
-Therefore, context is crucial, and flagging such content would lead to many false positives.
+Many emojis and slang words can mean different things and are often used innocently.
+We look at how they're being used before making any decisions.
 </details>

 <details>
-<summary>Artistic content without explicit sexual themes</summary>
+<summary>Art without inappropriate themes</summary>
-Creative expression is a core part of the Roblox platform.
-Art should only be flagged when it clearly violates guidelines.
+Creative expression is important on Roblox.
+We only flag art that clearly breaks the rules.
 </details>

 <details>
-<summary>Discussions about gender identity or sexual orientation</summary>
+<summary>Talking about gender or orientation</summary>
-These are legitimate parts of personal identity.
-Flagging such content could lead to discrimination and prevent users from expressing their authentic selves within platform guidelines.
+These are normal parts of personal identity.
+Flagging such content could unfairly target users just for being themselves.
 </details>

 <details>
-<summary>References to non-sexual roleplaying games</summary>
+<summary>Normal roleplay games</summary>
-Roleplaying is a popular and legitimate form of gameplay on Roblox.
-Only explicit adult or inappropriate roleplay scenarios would be flagged.
+Roleplaying is a big part of Roblox.
+We only flag roleplay that's clearly inappropriate.
 </details>

 <details>
-<summary>General profanity or non-sexual insults</summary>
-These are better handled by existing chat filters and standard moderation tools.
-Focusing on these would affect the tool's primary purpose of detecting safety concerns.
+<summary>Regular bad language</summary>
+Normal swearing and insults are handled by Roblox's chat filters.
+We focus on more serious safety issues.
 </details>

 ## ⚡ Efficiency